Hi, I’m Dave Albrechta.

 I’m a professionally-trained coach through the Academy for Coaching Excellence (ACE), accredited training program of the International Coach Federation (ICF).

-I use the ACE coaching model, which combines powerful principles from ancient wisdom teachings with the latest in neuroscience, and integrates it all into an elegant framework that is as pragmatic as it is transformational.
+I use an ontological coaching model, which combines powerful principles from ancient wisdom teachings with the latest in neuroscience, and integrates it all into an elegant framework that is as pragmatic as it is transformational.

-As your coach I will advocate for your vision, goals and dreams within your own life to turn your vision into reality.
+As your coach I will advocate for your vision, goals and dreams within your own life to support you in turning your vision into reality.

 My Story